Are federal student loan payments suspended during the pandemic?

 When President Biden took office, one of his first actions was extending this pause through September 30, 2021.
+The pause has now been extended once again through January 31, 2022.
 This gives former students even more breathing room to focus on their pandemic financial needs for the time being.

 Are payments on private student loans suspended during the pandemic?

 The laws signed by President Trump and President Biden extend only to federal loan borrowers.
 Private lenders can offer help to borrowers during the pandemic, but they are under no legal obligation to do so.
 Most experts believe interest-free forbearance, as is happening on the federal level, is not likely to be offered in the private loan market.

 Private lenders often have a disaster or emergency forbearance option for borrowers.
 These options provide short-term pauses on payments if the borrower faces an emergency, such as an unexpected job loss.